Track your nutrition and health goals

 | Large Cup (300g) | 402 kcal |

 Light and crunchy roasted jowar puffs.
-50 grams of jowar popcorn contains 198 kcal.
-59% of these calories are from carbs, 9% from protein, and 32% from fat.
+50g of jowar popcorn contains 198 kcal — 59% of these calories come from carbohydrates.

 | Jowar Popcorn Quantity | Calories |